How Singing Whale Stained Glass was born…

 In late 2012, I was asked to make a cardinal for a friend’s mom for the holidays.
 I decided to create the pattern from a photo I had taken of a cardinal at my house.
 Posted the photo on Facebook, and wound up with a bunch of orders from people for Christmas.
 That has inspired me to take my glass making to the next level, adding and making more of my own patterns and sharing my work on a wider scale.

 I primarily make suncatcher and ornament sized pieces.
 While I can make boxes, business card holders, and nightlights, I am not presently equipped for lamps or larger panels.
 My workspace simply is not big enough to do those.
 If you have a photo you want converted into glass, or a special project in mind, I will be quite happy to talk about what I can do for you.
-In 2013, I also began to grow a presence at shows and fairs, including my first appearance at Evergreen Fair.
+In 2013, I also began to grow a presence at shows and fairs.
 I look forward to more!

 Why Singing Whale?
 I love whales, and I love music.
 When I was setting up an Etsy shop, I reached out to friends for name suggestions and many thought I should incorporate one or both of these two loves.
 Whalesong is the natural first choice, but I felt it was already being used pretty widely.
 Singing Whale came to me as an alternative that would be a little more unique, and so a shop/name was born!
 If you are curious to see how much I love whales, I invite you to visit my whale watching/enviro/ocean blog site at whalegeek.com.
 I have been posting photos from many of the concerts I attend (mostly folk shows) at photomonk.com.